MLStarter-2023Class/Africa---Financial-Inclusion-Project/model_card.md

 ## Performance

 The main performance metric is accuracy.
-The model was train on 80% of data and tested on remainingf 20%.
+The model was train on 80% of data and tested on remaining 20%.

 Accuracy of the XGBoost model is 0.8895.